• Skip to primary navigation

 Tip: Costco rotisserie chicken is a great shortcut.

 Yes!
-It’s ideal for make-ahead meals.
-Store in an airtight container in the fridge for up to 3–4 days.
+This bang bang chicken meal prep recipe is ideal for weekly preparations.
+Store in an airtight container in the fridge for up to 3-4 days.
 Keep the sauce separate if you want to maintain crisp veggie textures.

 Use Chinese sesame paste (zhimajiang) for a more traditional flavor, or tahini for a nut-free option.
 Almond butter can also work in a pinch.